chaoss/education/Submission.md

 ### Submission"

-Thanks for contributing to CHAOSS Onboarding Course.
+Thanks for contributing to the CHAOSS Onboarding Course.
 Kindly add the title of the issue you worked on here, then create a PR.
 Make a copy of any doc you want to use.

 *   Example: